Guide to Google Ads Networks & Devices Settings

 So Who Should Use Network and Device Targeting?

 I think this is an important setting for virtually every advertiser.
-Splitting out search and content campaigns is almost always a great way to build a better campaign for an advertiser, and understanding and leveraging the device targeting options is important in many AdWords campaigns.
+Splitting out search and content campaigns is almost always a great way to build a better campaign for an advertiser, and understanding and leveraging the device targeting options is important in many Google Ads campaigns.